rabiaa1001/Hijjab_vs_No_Hijjab/README.md

 # Hijjab_vs_No_Hijjab

 Created my own dataset using unsplash images with augmentation to determine if a woman is wearing a hijjab or not.
-#### Model Accuracy 99%
+Model Accuracy obtained is 99%

 ## Summary
 This application utilizes transfer learning techniques, and specifically a ResNet50 based classifier to classify whether or not a woman is wearing a hijjab "a covering or scarf over her head" (and it technically also means to cover modestly other female parts but we wont get into that).
 This is a binary classification ("Hijjab") or ("No Hijjab").